raspberrypilearning/weather-station-guide/software-setup.md

 ### Install the necessary software packages

-At the command line type the following:
+At the command line, type the following:

   ```
   sudo apt-get update